 - Email Marketing.
 Content in your library, sitting idle on your website, won’t let you achieve data driven content.
 The next step will be integrating your existing, or implementing a new, email marketing platform.
 At the very least, the email platform will need to be able to house segmented send lists and have basic automation capabilities.
 Being able to generate forms and landing pages are added bonuses.

 - Triggers.
 These are what make data driven content, well, data driven.
 Based on behaviors of the consumers you are targeting, triggers are set up in a variety of ways.
 Whether it be by web page views, email opens and clicks, or social posting clicks, triggers allow you to deliver relevant content to the consumer.
+And only real social signals have the potential to deliver pertinent information to the users; a constituent which, should be given importance.

 - Tracking.
 Website analytics, email statistics and trigger actions will all come in use to track your data driven content strategy.
 Track, refine and make adjustments to ensure the plan is working well.